 Course Learning Outcome #1 Students will effectively and creatively use the English language in reading and writing critically.
 Course Learning Outcome #2 Students will express Anishinaabe culture in discussions and writings.
 Course Learning Outcome #3 Students will demonstrate understanding of different styles of creative expression by creating their own works of poetry, fiction, and other forms.
-Course Learning Outcome #4 Develop academic writing skills through the process of revision.
+Course Learning Outcome #4 Students will develop academic writing skills through the process of revision.

-ENGL 2200: Literature and the Environment Credits: 3
+ENGL 2200: Literature and the Environment

+Credits: 3

 Offered: Spring Semester

-Goal Areas: 1
+Goal Areas: 1 or 10

 Prerequisites: ENGL 1100

-Delivery Method: Classroom
+Delivery Method: Classroom, Hybrid